ECS153/final-project-group-0-/microservices/dotnetapi/README.md

     return Ok(new{Token = tokenString});
 }
 ```
 This function handles authentication for both the Raspberry Pi and the Chrome extension.
-When either of them visit `url/user/authenticate`, it creates and returns a JWT token that is valid for 24 hours, though the expiration date can easily be changed.
+When either of them visit `apiurl/user/authenticate` (via post request), it creates and returns a JWT token that is valid for 24 hours, though the expiration date can easily be changed.
 Our primary concern with handling authentication, was the fact that both the pi and the extension would login with the same credentials.
 But what if the user's computer that he is running the extension on becomes compromised?
 How could we prevent malware from stealing the user's password and username and login to our api and "emulate" the pi to bypass the 2 factor authentication?
 Because only the pi has the private key, even if someone were to attempt this attack, they would only be able to get meaningless garbage since they still would not have the private key, and the encrypted credentials would be not decrypted properly.

 ### Creating a New Credential
 ```c#